 A couple months ago I shut down the original version of Stackd to make room for that idea.
 In many ways it’s the same idea Stackd was founded on (making it easy to start a website), but this time it’s all about the Stacks.

-I still remember when I discovered the internet.
-As a kid I loved making things, but there wasn’t a good way to get my work in front of others.
-Then I found the web.
-Anyone with an internet connection could start a website and share with the rest of the world.
+I still remember when I discovered the web.
+Anyone with an internet connection could start a site and share with the rest of the world.
 The internet knew no gatekeepers and no borders.
 It put everyone on equal footing.
 It was the biggest thing since Space Jam.

 This is the only web most people know.
 Large web services have become the new gatekeepers intent on keeping people in, not out.
 One is even trying to redefine “the internet” as something you apply to be a part of on their website?